I finally figured out the only reason to be alive is to enjoy it.― Rita Mae Brown

 7. Don’t expect other people to submit to your will

-So there you have it, my 7 top tips for falling in love with life.
-I’d love to know what your top fall in love with life tip would be?
+So there you have it, my advice to fall in love with life.
+Have you tried any of these suggestions?
 And if you’re not loving your life right now, what is getting in the way of you falling in love with life?